tech-blog-project/tech-blog-client/README.md

 Additional features we would like to implement:

-- Dark mode.
-Dark mode is a great choice for users on mobile, or for use in specific lighting, and we would like to implement it
+- Mobile functionality (collapsible forms, etc).
+The app works on mobile, but the layout isn't ideal for small screens
-- Collapsing entries and comments, and threading comments with comment replies
+- Collapsing entries and comments (would also help on mobile).
+Add replies to comments, and be able to thread comments with comment replies
 - A toggle to let the user see only their own entries
 - Enable the user to set a userpic
 - Enable the user to "like" other entries or comments, or to follow other users